 The key tenet of Globalization 4.0 is bringing the world together and, thereby, add value to lives and businesses.
 The myriad of innovations are being leveraged in varied scale in that quest.
 For a truly globalized world, data analysis and connectivity have to be on point.
 It is, therefore, obvious that IoT will only grow in stature and its utility will stretch over time.
 While IoT applications offer promise in varied areas, we are still grappling with challenges related to security, interoperability, and the sustainability.
 Hence, it goes without saying that platforms such as WEF are seminal to bringing relevant stakeholders on the same page and facilitating significant deliberations in pursuit of resolution of some of these challenges.

-At HCL IoT WoRKS, our vision is line with the moot topic of WEF 2019: Creation of sustainable solutions to bring the world together in the true essence of Globalization 4.0.
+At IoT WoRKS by HCL Technologies, our vision is line with the moot topic of WEF 2019: Creation of sustainable solutions to bring the world together in the true essence of Globalization 4.0.
 After all, it is the one world that we all share.